-For a closer look at what’s happening in our region, we’ve prepared our Q2 2021 Market Report.
-When breaking down the markets, we examine four metrics: supply of homes for sale, sales pace, home prices, and the availability of financing.
+For a closer look at what’s happening in Western North Carolina, Beverly-Hanks President Neal Hanks has delivered our Q2 2022 Market Report.
+When breaking down the markets, we examine four metrics: the cost of financing, home values, sales pace, and supply of homes for sale.

-Read the full report in our updated Market Research Center.
+Look for the full report in our Market Research Center.
 Or contact your Beverly-Hanks real estate expert to learn more about the up-to-date dynamics of your neighborhood.

 WNC Supply of Homes for Sale